VladimirBrejcha/SelectableStackView/README.md

 - [x] Supports single/multiple selection states
 - [x] Can automatically handle no selection case
 - [x] Use in code or from interface builder
+- [x] Has a delegate to observe selection

 ## Requirements